 The Employment Relations Amendment Bill 2018 has been delayed.
-The expected changes are now scheduled to come into effect on 6 May 2019.
+Some changes have already come into effect, with other changes now scheduled to come into effect on 6 May 2019.
 So what does this mean?

 What is the Employment Relations Amendment Bill?